Health & Wellness

 And if you find a new cyst on your dog, you should know that it might not be an immediate cause for concern.
 However, it’s always a good idea to have your veterinarian check it out, and you should ask them about these nine common cysts while you're at the appointment.

 Cysts grow in a range of shapes, sizes and even textures and can be found in many places on your dog’s body.
-But, according to Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, most of these growths are benign and harmless to your pet.
+But, according to Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, most of these growths are benign and harmless to your pet.

 However, each growth type will be managed differently, especially if your veterinarian suspects it’s a concern.
 Cysts aren’t preventable, and the cause of most is unknown.
 These are the types found on dogs: